Suggest a Songfact / Artistfact

-Michael penned the original demo version of "P.Y.T." with keyboardist Greg Phillinganes, who worked as a session musician on several of Jackson's albums.
-Thriller producer Quincy Jones passed on the song itself but liked the title and, with James Ingram, fashioned a totally new song with the same name for the album.
+Jackson penned the original demo version of "P.Y.T." with keyboardist Greg Phillinganes, who worked as a session musician on several of Jackson's albums.
+Thriller producer Quincy Jones passed on the song but liked the title.
+With James Ingram, he fashioned a totally new song with the same name for the album.

 The song was released on September 19, 1983, as the penultimate single from Thriller.
 It charted at #10 on the Billboard Hot 100, becoming the sixth Top 10 hit from the album.